Skip to content

 Execution model

-This page explains the few runtime rules that matter most when a Compose mental model meets Slurm, Enroot, and Pyxis.
+This page explains the few runtime rules that matter most when a Compose mental model meets Slurm and HPC runtime backends.

 What runs where